-- (1) These amounts reflect the aggregate grant date fair value of stock awards granted in the fiscal years noted and are calculated in accordance with FASB ASC Topic 718 (excluding the effect of estimated forfeitures).
-Please refer to Note 18 to the financial statements included in Kennametal's Annual Report on Form 10-K for 2021 for a discussion of additional assumptions used in calculating grant date fair value.
-The amounts included in this column for Fiscal 2021 include RSU and PSU awards.
-The values included for such performance stock unit awards reflect only the first of three tranches, as future year targets have not been set, and the payout of such awards at target.
-If tranche one of the PSU awards were to be paid out at the maximum amount of 160%, the value of these awards for Messrs.
-Rossi, Audia, and Cardenas, Mss.
-Bacchus and Keating would be \$1,080,004, \$299,192, \$208,004, \$126,233 and \$121,739, respectively.
-For information with respect to the individual RSU awards and PSU awards made for Fiscal 2021, please see the 2021 Grants of Plan-Based Awards Table. - (2) These amounts are cash payments earned by the NEOs under the AIP, which is discussed in further detail in the CD&A.
+- (1) This column includes any salary deferred by executives into the Kennametal Restoration Plan. - (2) These amounts reflect the aggregate grant date fair value of stock awards granted in the fiscal years noted and are calculated in accordance with FASB ASC Topic 718 (excluding the effect of estimated forfeitures).
+Please refer to Note 18 to the financial statements included in Kennametal's Annual Report on Form 10-K for 2022 for a discussion of additional assumptions used in calculating grant date fair value.
+The amounts in this column include RSU and PSU awards.
+The values included for each fiscal year's PSU awards reflect only the PSUs for which performance criteria were established in that fiscal year and the payout of such awards at target.
+If tranche one of the PSUs awarded in Fiscal 2022 tied to Fiscal 2022 Adjusted ROIC, the PSUs awarded in Fiscal 2022 tied to Fiscal 2022 through Fiscal 2024 Adjusted EBITDA Margin, and tranche two of the PSUs awarded in Fiscal 2021 tied to Fiscal 2022 Adjusted ROIC were to be paid out at the maximum amount of 200%, the value of these awards for Messrs.
+Rossi, Watson, Cardenas, Chowbey, Audia and Ms. Bacchus would be \$4,268,716, \$218,672, \$809,314, \$548,376, \$1,112,015 and \$465,486, respectively.
+For information with respect to the individual RSU awards and PSU awards made for Fiscal 2022, please see the 2022 Grants of Plan-Based Awards Table.

-- (3) These amounts reflect the aggregate increase in the actuarial present value of the NEO's accumulated benefits under all pension plans established by us.
-The total expressed for each NEO includes amounts that the NEO may not currently be entitled to receive because those amounts are not vested.
+- (3) These amounts are cash payments earned by the NEOs under the AIP, which is discussed in further detail in the CD&A. - (4) These amounts reflect the aggregate increase in the actuarial present value of the NEO's accumulated benefits under all pension plans established by the Company.
+The total shown includes amounts that the NEO may not currently be entitled to receive because those amounts are not vested.
 The pension plan for which amounts may be included is the ERP, as applicable to the individual.
-Please refer to the discussion following the 2021 Pension Benefits Table for a more detailed description of the ERP.
-We do not provide preferential or above-market earnings on deferred compensation. - (4) The following table describes each component of the All Other Compensation column:
+Please refer to the discussion following the 2022 Pension Benefits Table for a more detailed description of the ERP.
+We do not provide preferential or above-market earnings on deferred compensation. - (5) The following table describes each component of the All Other Compensation column: